 Our Master of Aeronautics and Astronautics Aerospace Engineering Program (MSAA)

-Purdue's School of Aeronautics and Astronautics is one of the top aerospace engineering programs in the nation and is currently tied for 6th in the U.S. News & World Report rankings of aerospace graduate programs.
+Purdue's School of Aeronautics and Astronautics is one of the top aerospace engineering programs in the nation and is currently 5th in aerospace graduate programs by the U.S. News & World Report rankings of aerospace graduate programs, and Purdue's online graduate engineering program is consistently ranked among the top twp in Best Online Master's in Engineering Programs by U.S. News & World Report (2023).
 The online master's program focus on aerospace engineering is specifically designed for working engineers and offers flexible plans of study with a format that allows you to study from where you are.

 Courses offered in the following topic areas:

 |Aerospace Systems||Structures & Materials|